cbor-wg/cddl-control/draft-ietf-cbor-cddl-control.md

 Jim Schaad suggested several improvements.
 The `.feature` feature was developed out of a discussion with Henk Birkholz.
 Paul Kyzivat helped isolate the need for `.det`.

+.det is an abbreviation for "dedenting cat", but Det is also the name of a German TV Cartoon character created in the 1960s.

 <!--  LocalWords:  dedenting dedented
  -->